Mobitru/.github/profile/README.md

 :key: Have a private customized solution, even installed in your own office space, to meet enterprise requirements.

 **Professional services**
-:key: Leverage our consulting and implementation services to kick-start test automation and build continuous testing blueprint.
+:key: Leverage our consulting and implementation services to kick-start mobile test automation and build continuous testing blueprint.

 # Mobitru for Engineers
 **1. Supported application types**